sebalp100/search-test/README.md

-This basic NodeJs API allows users to scrap data from websites and store it in MongoDB.
+This basic NodeJs API allows users to scrape data from websites and store it in MongoDB.

 env variables used: